-5 ways your nonprofit can take action now to support Indigenous communities
+5 ways settler-led nonprofits can support Indigenous communities

-As a sector, it is a stark reminder that our sector is built on and benefits from colonialism.
-Indigenous Peoples have told us many times how colonialism and anti-Indigenous racism tears apart families and communities and takes away the ability for Indigenous self-determination and well-being.
+As a sector, it is imperative for us to recognize that the nonprofit sector is built on and benefits from colonialism.
+Indigenous Peoples have told us many times how settler colonialism and anti-Indigenous racism tears apart families and communities and takes away the ability for Indigenous self-determination and well-being.
 Yet, we have not prioritized using our social, political and financial capital to decolonize and advance truth and reconciliation.

 Supporting Indigenous nonprofits and communities